 I recommend carrying color printouts of the resume because the paper is slightly thicker, smoother and feels better to the fingers – it has a subconscious impact.

-14. Don’t get into talk about politics and other controversial topics:
+14. Don’t get into talking about politics and other controversial topics:

 You’ll be surprised how many interviewers will automatically disqualify you if they don’t agree with your political stance.